WBBA-FM

 WBBA-FM is a broadcast radio station serving the Pittsfield, Jacksonville, Illinois and West Central Illinois areas, as well as parts of Northeastern Missouri including the Pike County, Missouri and Northern Lincoln County, MO areas.

-WBBA-FM is owned and operated by Doug Smith, through licensee GBI Communications, LLC.
-The station is currently under a management agreement with a purchase option from Cornerstone Media Group headed by Mike Batchelor.
+WBBA-FM is owned and operated by Mike Batchelor, through licensee Cornertstone Media Group, LLC. headed by Mike Batchelor, which closed on the purchase of the station from Doug Smith's GBI Communications, LLC on August 17, 2026.
+Cornerstone had ran the station under a LMA from GBI Communications since August 2025.
 The station is known on the air as B97.5, and airs a full service Adult Hits music format.

 WBBA-FM airs games and programming of the St. Louis Cardinals professional baseball team.